A lot of companies manufacture smart hubs that allow people to control their smart products through a single device.

 SmartThings vs VeraEdge: Pros & Cons and Verdict

 In this article, we’ll compare, evaluate and rate the most important aspects of Vera Edge and SmartThings.
 We’ll also present detailed charts and discuss the advantages and disadvantages of both smart hubs.
-Lastly. we’ll come up with a reasonable verdict and crown either of these two as the leading product.
+Lastly, we’ll come up with a reasoned verdict and crown one as the leading product.

 1. Installation Process

-So we need to be sure that SmartThings and VeraEdge have simple setup processes and can be completed in a few minutes without any additional interferences.
+So we need to be sure that SmartThings and VeraEdge have simple setup processes that meet the above criteria and can be completed in a few minutes.

 SmartThings is a DIY smart hub that is so easy to activate that it’ll take no more than 5 minutes.
 The setup process is intuitive and easy to understand.
-Instead of writing a step-by-step guide, I’ll drop a detailed video that perfectly explains how the process is done.
+Instead of writing a step-by-step guide, I’ll drop a detailed video that perfectly explains how to do it.

-If you still find it hard to follow the instructions, SmartThings’ package includes a well-written user’s manual and you can use it for further guidance.
+If you still find it hard to follow the instructions, SmartThings’ package includes a well-written user manual which you can use for further guidance.
 Alternatively, SmartThings’ community forum is a great area where you can find all the answers to your questions.
 As a last resort, reach out to SmartThings’ support.
 Those people are superb and will help with anything you think is relevant.

-VeraEdge is also a DIY smart hub that takes minutes to install.
-I’ve personally completed the setup and it’s super easy.
+VeraEdge is also a DIY smart hub that takes just minutes to install.
+I’ve personally completed the setup, and it’s super easy.
 I won’t write a step-by-step guide since Vera has uploaded a great video that’ll guide you through.

-If you still have questions left, Vera’s package includes a wonderful guide and explains everything in detail.
+If you still have questions left, Vera’s package includes a beautiful guide and explains everything in detail.
 Another option is reaching out to Vera’s support team.

-Having a good design is important for modern smart home products since shoppers always look for devices that are both functional and visually attractive.
+Having a good design is essential for modern smart home products since shoppers seek devices that are both functional and visually attractive.

-I’ve seen ST owners who complain about the lack of innovation stating that the design is too simple and mainstream.
-Partially, I do agree with them since the majority of smart hubs are all white colored.
+I’ve seen ST owners who complain about the lack of innovation, stating that the design is too simple and mainstream.
+In part, I would agree, as the majority of existing smart hubs tend to also be white in colour.

-VeraEdge is a uniquely-designed smart hub that doesn’t look like its competitors.
+VeraEdge is a uniquely designed smart hub that doesn’t look like its competitors.
 Unlike the majority of smart hubs, VeraEdge is only available in black and looks quite attractive.
-The dimensions of VeraEdge is 3.74 x 4.57 x 1.73 inches and weighs 10.4 ounces.
+The dimensions of VeraEdge are 3.74 x 4.57 x 1.73 inches, and it weighs 10.4 ounces.

-On the surface of Vera, there are a few indicators that show the statuses of your internet, power, Z-Wave, Wi-Fi, and Service.
-If anything doesn’t function as it’s supposed to, the smart hub will let you know about it.
+On the Vera hub’s surface, indicators show the status of your internet, power, Z-Wave, Wi-Fi, and Service.
+If anything doesn’t function as it’s supposed to, the smart hub will let you know.

-As for what the current owners of VeraEdge have to say about the design is that the majority is quite happy with the purchase.
-On the other hand, some addressed the smart hub as being ‘ugly’ and unattractive.
+The majority of VeraEdge owners indicate that they are very happy with its design.
+On the other hand, a few have described the smart hub as being ‘ugly’ and unattractive.

-So both smart hubs have amazing features and can boast being the best products on the market.
+So, both smart hubs have amazing features and can boast of being the best products on the market.
 If compared, SmartThing takes the top spot with its innovative and unique capabilities.

 4. Supported Devices

 This part of our article can be considered the most important since the main reason why people purchase smart hubs is their integrations.
-If SmartThings and VeraEdge don’t support the major names in the smart home industry, there’s no use for us to invest in such devices.
+If SmartThings and VeraEdge didn’t support the major names in the smart home industry, they would be unable to meet the purchaser’s necessary criteria.

-SmartThings Hub supports 99% of the well-known and capable smart home devices.
-Since the supported device list is quite long, follow the link at SmartThings website to find what devices can be integrated with the smart hub.
-SmartThings ideally syncs with Z-Wave and ZigBee devices.
+SmartThings Hub supports 99% of well-known and capable smart home devices.
+Since the supported device list is quite long, follow the link at SmartThings website for the full list of devices that can integrate with the smart hub.
+SmartThings syncs perfectly with Z-Wave and ZigBee devices.

-We did mention that SmartThings has a built-in Bluetooth but it hasn’t been activated yet.
+As mentioned, SmartThings has a built-in Bluetooth, but it’s not active yet.
 As the CEO of ST said, it’ll be available in the coming months.
-As soon as the feature is active, SmartThings will become more integration friendly.
-On top of this, Bluetooth will enable you to control certain devices directly from the hub.
+As soon as the feature is active, SmartThings will become more third-party integration friendly.
+On top of this, Bluetooth will enable you to control specific devices directly from the hub.

-SmartThings can be easily integrated with security cameras but there’s a drawback you need to know about.
-The majority of well-known security cameras offer free cloud storage and if you pair it with SmartThings, in the near future (it’s in beta mode), you’ll have to pay for their cloud storage services.
+SmartThings works with security cameras, but there’s a drawback you need to know.
+The majority of well-known security cameras offer free cloud storage, and if you pair it with SmartThings, soon (it’s in beta mode) you’ll have to pay for their cloud storage services.

-That’s not a really good thing since not everyone is comfortable with paying a monthly fee for what they can get for free.
-Besides everything mentioned, SmartThings also works with IFTTT.
-The integration was pretty smooth and it causes minor delays.
-Nothing serious to be alarmed of.
+That’s a drawback since not everyone is comfortable with paying a monthly fee for what they can otherwise get for free.
+SmartThings also works with IFTTT.
+The integration was pretty smooth, despite some minor delays (nothing too serious).

 Suggested Read: Wink vs SmartThings: Pros & Cons and Verdict

-There are a few notable devices that cannot be directly paired with SmartThings.
-Luckily, there’s a solution for cases like this.
-SmartThings has a powerful API that allows developers to write their own device handlers (everything is available at SmartThings community forum).
+There are a few important devices that cannot integrate with SmartThings.
+Luckily, there’s a solution since SmartThings has a powerful API that allows developers to write their device handlers (everything is available at SmartThings community forum).
 So if you, for example, own a Nest product, you can still connect it with SmartThings using the API.

-The drawback here is that integrating such devices is a bit harder since it requires you to manually add scripts.
-If you never had previous experiences with similar situations, you might find it hard to complete the process.
-You can still watch guides and read manuals to understand the basics.
+The drawback here is that integrating such devices is a bit harder since it requires you to add scripts manually.
+If you don’t have any previous experience in this area, you might find it hard to complete the process — though you can still watch guides and read manuals to understand the basics.

-VeraEdge is a third-party integration-friendly smart hub that can be paired with devices that use Wi-Fi, ZigBee, and Z-Wave technologies.
-VeraEdge was designed to support up to 75 devices and as the company stated, VeraEdge is meant for large DIY home automation systems.
+VeraEdge is a third-party integration-friendly smart hub that works with devices that use Wi-Fi, ZigBee, and Z-Wave technologies.
+VeraEdge was designed to support up to 75 devices, and, as the company stated, VeraEdge exists for large DIY home automation systems.

 Unfortunately, VeraEdge doesn’t have the built-in Bluetooth connectivity.
 VeraEdge supports the majority of smart home devices including Nest, Schlage, Yale, and Kwikset.
-The biggest drawback of Vera is that it doesn’t work with security cameras.
+One of the drawbacks of Vera is that it doesn’t work with security cameras.